Deen-q/dofusTeamBuilder/notes/notes.md

 3) I tried before by exporting the functions as is (inside of AddAndReset.tsx), but it was giving me issues - i.e., asking me to redefine types, despite already being defined in SiteContext (and SiteContextType).
 4) alternative to what I did: create a utility function instead of a custom hook.
 I didnt opt for this, because from the looks, I would be passing in 'context' to my onClicks, rather than the name of functions.
 Therefore, it seems cleaner (and more like React) to use a custom hook!

-## Design Notes
+## Style Design Notes
-1) Need to go back.
-Stat display, for selected char, should be on the right
-2) Combined stats and TeamPreview should be below?
+- up to date